+Information Evidence and commentary

+Attendance All - 95.27%

+September 22 - July 23 SEND Support - 91.72%

+EHCP - 94.56%

+EAL - 97.88%

+Disadvantaged - 93.05%

+Forces 96.69%

+Persistence absence 11%

-Information Evidence and commentary Attendance September 2022 - March 2023 All - 95.2% SEND Support - 91.79% EHCP - 80.7 EAL - 99.57% Disadvantaged - 93.46 Forces 96.33% Persistence absence 9% Continue with Attendance Reward schemes and letters to parents.
-Parent Support Worker and Admin Officer supports families at the early stages of concerns.
+Attainment - Continue with Attendance Reward schemes and letters to parents.
+Par- ent Support Worker and Admin Officer supports families at the early stages of concerns.
 Continue with the home/school parent contract.
+2023 End of KS2 assessments

+2023 Number of pupils 57.

+Analyse School Performance data In Reading 71% of boys achieved at least expected standard com- pared to 55% of girls.
+Nationally 70% of boys achieved at least ex- pected standard compared to 76% of girls.

+Gender In Writing 64% of boys achieved at least expected standard compared to 76% of girls.
+Nationally 65% of boys achieved at least expected standard compared to 78% of girls.

+In Maths 50% of boys achieved at least expected standard compared to 52% of girls.
+Nationally 74% of boys achieved at least expected standard compared to 72% of girls.

+There is a gap of 16% between boys and girls in reading.

-Attainment - 2022 Analyse School Performance data Gender 2022 End of KS2 assessments In Reading 70% of boys achieved at least expected standard compared to 48% of girls.
-Nationally 70% of boys achieved at least expected standard compared to 80% of girls.
-In Writing 64% of boys achieved at least expected standard compared to 76% of girls.
-Nationally 63% of boys achieved at least expected standard compared to 76% of girls.
-In Maths 61% of boys achieved at least expected standard compared to 48% of girls.
-Nationally 72% of boys achieved at least expected standard compared to 71% of girls.
-Disadvantaged Analyse School Performance data In the 2022 End of KS2 assessments.
-In Reading 57% of Disadvantaged achieved expected standard.
-Nationally 80% of Disadvantaged achieved expected standard.
-In Writing 57% of Disadvantaged achieved expected standard.
-Nationally 75% of Disadvantaged achieved expected standard.
-In Maths 57% of Disadvantaged achieved expected standard.
-Nationally 78% of Disadvantaged achieved expected standard.
-SEN In the 2022 End of KS1 assessments there were no children with an EHCP
+Attainment - EAL In the 2023 End of KS2 assessments.

+Analyse School Performance data Data N/A

+Disadvantaged In the 2023 End of KS2 assessments.
+Analyse School Performance data In Reading 50% of Disadvantaged achieved expected standard.
+Na- tionally 78% of Disadvantaged achieved expected standard.
+In Writing 64% of Disadvantaged achieved expected standard.
+Nation- ally 77% of Disadvantaged achieved expected standard.
+In Maths 43% of Disadvantaged achieved expected standard.
+Nation- ally 79% of Disadvantaged achieved expected standard.
+Combined, 29% of disadvantaged achieved the expected standard, compared to 66% nationally.
+SEN In the 2023 End of KS2 assessments there were 2 children with an EHCP.